ydb-platform/ydb/ydb/docs/en/core/deploy/manual/deploy-ydb-on-premises.md

 * 19001, 19002: Interconnect for intra-cluster node interaction
 * 8765, 8766: HTTP interface of {{ ydb-short-name }} Embedded UI.

-When hosting multiple dynamic nodes on the single server, separate ports are necessary for the GRPC, Interconnect and HTTP interface of each dynamic node within the server.
+Distinct ports are necessary for GRPC, Interconnect and HTTP interface of each dynamic node when hosting multiple dynamic nodes on a single server.

 Make sure that the system clocks running on all the cluster's servers are synced by `ntpd` or `chrony`.
 We recommend using the same time source for all servers in the cluster to maintain consistent leap seconds processing.